midasvo/midasvo.github.io/_posts/2017-10-15-Useful bash.markdown

 # Basics

+This chapter shows you the basics of how to move around a terminal, how to create a bash script, how to run a bash script, and how to alias the bash script.

 #### How to move around

 Use `cd` to get back to your root directory

-Use `cd..` to traverse one directory back
+Use `cd ..` to traverse one directory back

 Use `cd DIRECTORYNAME` to enter that directory